risk-first/website/One-Size-Fits-No-One.md

 There is value in adopting a methodology as a complete collection of processes:  choosing a methodology (or any process) reduces the amount of thinking individuals have to do, and it becomes _the process_ that is responsible for failure, not the individual (as shown in the above diagram).

 It's nice to lay the blame somewhere else.
 But, if we genuinely care about our projects, then it's critical that we match the choice of methodology to the risk profile of the project.
-We need to understand exactly what risks our methodology will help us with, and which it won't; where it is appropriate, and where it isn't.
+We need to understand exactly what risks our methodology will help us with, which it won't, where it is appropriate, and where it isn't.

 > "Given any rule, however 'fundamental' or 'necessary' for science, there are always circumstances when it is advisable not only to ignore the rule, but to adopt its opposite." - [Paul Feyerabend](https://www.azquotes.com/author/4773-Paul_Feyerabend)